flutter/website/src/release/breaking-changes/platform-views-using-html-slots-web.md

 });
 ```

-If other techniques are used to layout the platform view (like `inset: 0`) a
+If other techniques are used to lay out the platform view (like `inset: 0`) a
 value of `auto` for `width` and `height` is enough to stop the warning.

 Read more about [`CSS width`][] and [`CSS height`][].